 The flamboyant celebrity darts player from the 1980s, Bobby George, is well-known for being bedecked in jewellery, and is also a regular on reality shows.
 He took part in the BBC2 series The Real Marigold Hotel during 2016, in which he explored retiring in India.
 George is suffering from an array of complaints including a bad back and arthritis, and has had a hip and knee replacement.
 He currently lives in an 18 bedroom mansion with his wife on the Essex/Sussex border, which he built himself.

 George is suffering from an array of complaints including a bad back and arthritis, and has had a hip and knee replacement.
 He currently lives in an 18 bedroom mansion with his wife on the Essex/Sussex border, which he built himself.

 Pat and Frank Butcher's wedding party (1989) in Eastenders

 Now 75, Pam St. Clement starred in the BBC soap Eastenders as Pat Butcher for 26 years.
 Since taking part in the road trip she has revealed to Lorraine Kelly on her morning chat show that she is a big fan of Cannabis stating that "I have an amazing respect for the plant which can be so useful to us if used properly".

-The first episode of Gone To Pot: American Road Trip will air at 8.00pm on Monday 13th November 2017 on ITV.
+The first episode of Gone To Pot: American Road Trip aired at 8.00pm on Monday 13th November 2017 on ITV.